leannejdong/twapbot/README.md

 # twapbot

+In finance, time-weighted average price (TWAP) is the average price of a security over a specified time.
+TWAP orders are a strategy of executing trades evenly over a specified time period.
+TWAP is a trading algorithm
+ Volume-weighted average price (VWAP) balances execution with volume.

 A C++ TWAP trading bot built from our [SDK](https://github.com/leannejdong/sdk/tree/feature/async-api/cpp)

 **Declaimer**: This bot was created purely for demonstration of our SDK.
 I am not personally responsible for any losses